arrilot/laravel-widgets/README.md

 @widget('recentNews', ['count' => 10]) // $this->config['foo'] is still 'bar'
 ```

-> Note2: You may want (but you probably don't) to create your own BaseWidget and inherit from it.
+> Note 2: You may want (but you probably don't) to create your own BaseWidget and inherit from it.
 That's fine.
 The only edge case is merging config defaults from a parent and a child.
 In this case do the following: